apache/fury/docs/guide/row_format_guide.md

 ### Apache Arrow Support

-Fury Format also supports automatic conversion from/to Arrow Table/RecordBatch.
+Fory Format also supports automatic conversion from/to Arrow Table/RecordBatch.

 Java: